justinrgarrard/world-of-naevis.net/data/archetypes/rogue_delver.md

 # Rogue: Delver

-_The archetypical adventurer, delvers are rogues that have mastered a broad array of talents for exploring deadly dungeons._
+_The archetypical adventurer, Delvers are rogues that are especially adept with magic items.
+Though not true spellcasters, they can emulate both arcane and divine magic through the use of scrolls._

 #### Clever Hands
-Starting at 3rd level, you can use the bonus action granted by your Cunning Action to drink a potion, shove a creature, or take the **Use an Object** action.
+Starting at 3rd level, you can use the bonus action granted by your Cunning Action to drink a potion or take the **Use an Object** action.

 #### Savvy
-At 3rd level, you learn to unlock the magic in scrolls through unorthodox means.
+At 3rd level, you learn to unlock the magic within scrolls through unorthodox means.
 You can use any spell scroll of a level equal to or less than your proficiency bonus.
 Your spellcasting modifier is Charisma.

 #### Uncanny Luck